Aditya-011/url-shortener/README.md

 # React URL Shortener App

-This project was built using react and hosted on hereoku.
+This project was built using react and hosted on netlify.
 You can shrink any URL you want.

 ##